This post may contain affiliate links. Please read our disclosure policy.

 - Preheat oven to 425F degrees.
 Line a sheet pan with aluminum foil, to make cleanup easier.

 - Cut the broccoli florets from the thick stalks, leaving an inch or two of the stalk attached to the florets.
-Either discard the rest of the stalks or do what I do - cut and discard about ½-inch off the bottom end and the portion from the top with all the little branches extending out.
+Either discard the rest of the stalks or do what I do – cut and discard about 1/2-inch off the bottom end and the portion from the top with all the little branches extending out.
 Peel the remaining stalk and cut it into 1 inch pieces.

 - Place the broccoli on the sheet pan.
 Sprinkle the garlic over the broccoli and then drizzle with 1 tablespoon of the olive oil.
-Massage and toss it all together and then spread the broccoli out on the baking sheet so it is distributed in a single layer.
+Massage and toss it all together and then spread the broccoli out on the baking sheet (affiliate link) so it is distributed in a single layer.
 Sprinkle with salt and pepper.
 Roast for 15 minutes.

 - Once the broccoli has roasted for 15 minutes, add the shrimp to the baking pan and toss them in with the broccoli, distributing them around the pan.
 Roast until the shrimp are just opaque and the broccoli is tender and browned on some of the tips, 5 to 10 minutes.